JonathanBouwer/Scripts/README.md

 The scripts probably depend on ffmpeg or python

-image_combiner needs to be compiled with a C compiler, usage is passing in the 2 image file names to be combined vertically.
+image_combiner needs to be compiled with a C compiler, usage is passing in 3 arguments: A file with a list of images to combine into a grid, the number of rows, the number of columns